 – Ref.
 16613

 Despite the 1mm difference in size and some slightly altered proportions, the current ref.
-126610LN wears near-identical to the previous ref.
+126610LN wears incredibly similar to the previous ref.
 116610LN.
 While the older model lacks the updated Cal.
-3235 movement, it can now be purchased for several thousand dollars less than the brand-new model, while still offering the vast majority of the same features like a Cerachrom (ceramic) bezel, Chromalight lume, and a solid-link bracelet with Glidelock clasp.
+3235 movement, it can now be purchased for a few thousand dollars less than the brand-new version, while still offering the vast majority of the same features like a Cerachrom (ceramic) bezel, blue-glowing Chromalight lume, and a solid-link bracelet with Glidelock clasp.

 Additionally, the older generations with 40mm cases and aluminum bezel inserts, particularly the ref.
 16610 and ref.
 14060 also offer strong investment potential for 2021.
 Not only are they among the least expensive Rolex Submariner models available, but they are also the last generation to feature the classic proportions of the watch before the introduction of Super Cases and Maxi dials.
-These watches have already seen nearly a 20% increase in value over the course of 2020 and will likely continue to remain desirable as we enter 2021.
+These watches saw nearly a 20% increase in value over the course of 2020, and prices continue to stay on the rise for them as we enter the second half of 2021.

-Lastly, two-tone watches have been experiencing a resurgence in popularity in recent years, so if its a two-tone Submariner that you’re interested in adding to your collection, you can snag the stainless steel and 18k yellow gold ref.
+Lastly, two-tone watches have been experiencing a resurgence in popularity in recent years, so if it’s a two-tone Submariner that you’re interested in adding to your collection, you can snag the stainless steel and 18k yellow gold ref.
 16613 for nearly the same price as the all stainless steel model.
 For those that are looking for the steel and gold aesthetic, this is a deal that is incredibly hard to pass up, and you will even have the option of either blue or black dials and bezels when choosing a two-tone Submariner.

 Rolex Oyster Perpetual